dbc257/full-stack-e-commerce-website/README.md

 ## :moneybag: :green_book: :books: KY BOOKSTORE :books: :green_book: :moneybag:

-KY Bookstore is an e-Commerce website that enables users to shop through books, add a book to their cart, and checkout using Stripe API.
+KY Bookstore is an e-Commerce website that enables users to shop through books, add a book to their cart, and checkout.
 A user can either register their own username and password, or they can simply use the "Guest Login" button to navigate the website without registering.

 ## Summary